How to Get the Credentials to Become an Integral Part of a Medical Staff

 Earning one or more certifications may lead to increased respect from peers and supervisors.
 Certified professionals' opinions, decisions, and actions may carry additional weight.

 Some states require all medical assistants to hold certification.
 In these states, obtaining certification qualifies individuals to pursue entry-level positions.
 Career advisors can help students determine which certification aligns with their goals.

 Medical Assistant Certification at a Glance

-|Certified Medical Assistant CMA||Registered Medical Assistant RMA||National Certified Medical Assistant NCMA||Certified Clinical Medical Assistant CCMA||Certified Medical Administrative Assistant CMAA|
+|Points of Interest||Certified Medical Assistant (CMA)||Registered Medical Assistant (RMA)||National Certified Medical Assistant (NCMA)||Certified Clinical Medical Assistant (CCMA)||Certified Medical Administrative Assistant (CMAA)|

-|*Eligibility & Requirements||Graduation from an accredited medical assisting program, complete practicum of at least 160 hours||Currently in or graduated from an accredited medical assisting program||Currently in or graduated from an NCCT (authorized) medical assisting program or experience||Successfully completed a clinical medical assisting program within the last five years||Successfully completed a medical administrative assisting program within the last five years.|
+|Eligibility and Requirements||Graduated from an accredited medical assisting program, completed practicum of at least 160 hours/td>||Currently in or graduated from an accredited medical assisting program||Currently in or graduated from an NCCT-authorized medical assisting program or completed experience||Successfully completed a clinical medical assisting program within the last five years||Successfully completed a medical administrative assisting program within the last five years|

 |Exam Content||200 questions||210 questions||150 questions||200 questions||100 questions|

 |Recertification Requirements||Every 60 months||Every 3 years||Every year||Every 2 years||Every 2 years|